 Objectivity is your friend –Dennis McCallum

 Truth is worth pursuing though it can be threatening and uncomfortable.
-The truth can demonstrate we are wrong or show we are failing.
+Truth can demonstrate we are wrong or show we are failing.
 Ignorance doesn’t make us less wrong, nor does it save us pain in the long run.
 It is far better to know for certain what is true, even when unpleasant, because that gives us an opportunity to go in the right direction.
 Proverbs 27:6 says “Faithful are the wounds of a friend, but deceitful are the kisses of an enemy.”

 Truth… not lies, half truths or secrets

 Truth is the only thing worth standing on.
 Lies, falsehoods, secrets, excuses, might seem expedient, but they are like quicksand.
 They will drown your life if you walk in them.
 Lies can only hurt people and will rot away your heart and conscience.
-Secrets limit your ability to share fully with others and hurt your inner life until exposed by the healing light of truth and honesty.
+Secrets limit your ability to share fully with others and damages your inner life until exposed by the healing light of truth and honesty.
 In recent times stories about superheroes often demonstrate how deadly lies and secrets can be.
 Secrets and lies used to “protect” a loved one end up hurting more than the truth would have.

 Ultimately, lies and falsehoods will be revealed and brought to light because the Lord knows all.
 So live your life as if everything you do and say will be broadcast for everyone to see and hear.
 Live in the light.
 In the end you will give an account to the Lord, and you won’t be able to fool him.
 Indeed, many secrets and cover-ups are exposed in this life.
 Don’t compromise the truth today because in the face of eternity it is foolish.